A fan of Dr. Bronner’s castile soap? Then you’ll be more than fascinated to know 14 beauty benefits of liquid castile soap for skin, hair & more!

-Make your own dandruff-fighting shampoo at home by combining ½ cup of liquid castile soap with ¼ cup of distilled water and 20 drops of tea tree oil.
-Use on your scalp and strands to clear off the flaky flakes!
+Make your own dandruff-fighting shampoo at home by combining ½ cup of liquid castile soap with ¼ cup of distilled water, 1 tsp vegetable glycerine, 1 tsp jojoba oil and 20 drops of tea tree oil.
+Lather it up on your scalp and strands to clear off those flakes!

 What ways do you use liquid castile soap in your natural beauty routine?
 Share below!